Praise for ‘The Village’

 ‘What a superb first publication, I look forward to many more titles.’
 Independent book reviewer

 ‘The Village’ is beautifully written and intricately plotted.
-As in any living village community, grandparents, parents, teenagers and younger children all have their parts to play.
 Family histories and ties are gradually revealed.
 Above all, the stories are told with humour, insight and compassion’ Amazon review.

 ‘I’m in love with these short stories!‘ Bookidote, independent book reviewer